Water, signaling and hydraulic architecture (Aqua)

 Karine Prado, Carnegie Institution for Science, Stanford, USA : email@example.com

 Alexandre Grondin, IRD, Montpellier : firstname.lastname@example.org

-Zaigham Shahzad, University of Glasgow : Zaigham.Shahzad@glasgow.ac.uk
+Zaigham Shahzad, University of Glasgow, UK : Zaigham.Shahzad@glasgow.ac.uk

 Jorge Bellati, Montpellier : firstname.lastname@example.org